pr1m34c4d3my/assigment-fsjs-5/Readme.md

 });
 ```

+Note:

-Note: > Don't forget to add Jquery from CDN or manually into your code/hmtl [Jquery](https://code.jquery.com/jquery-3.6.2.min.js)
+> Don't forget to add [Jquery](https://code.jquery.com/jquery-3.6.2.min.js) from CDN or manually into your code/hmtl

 ## Parameters